Places To See On A Montreal School Trip

 Students on their school trip to Montreal will have the opportunity to practice and improve their French language skills with the locals all the while getting the feel of life in a French-Canadian city.
 We have many programs to choose from.

 Get in touch with us anytime by clicking here to get a proposal.
-If you have any questions you can us at 855 446-8687.
+If you have any questions you can call us at 855 446-8687.

 And if you are a French immersion teacher, Stefan, GO’s founder, speaks fluent French and he will be very happy to serve you en Français.